MaTriXy/FragmentsGDG/README.md

 This is a sample project made for GDG conference Showing Fragment usage.

+Here we have a simple list fragment showing items. upon click a new Fragement will load the url associated with the item.
+Also showing a simple Dialog fragment to load a new url interaction.

 The application is using an open source project named:
 ActionBarSherlock Developed By Jake Wharton See http://actionbarsherlock.com for more information.

 License
 Copyright 2013 Yossi Elkrief

 Licensed under the Apache License, Version 2.0 (the "License");